Opener (baseball): Decline

 Before the 2024 season, Commissioner Rob Manfred said that he wanted to disincentivize the practice and refocus on traditional starting pitchers.
-Manfred’s view was attributed to a broader desire to increase offense and decrease injuries, as pitchers may throw harder and risk ligament damage if they are on a strict pitch count.
+Manfred's view was attributed to a broader desire to increase offense and decrease injuries, as pitchers may throw harder and risk ligament damage if they are on a strict pitch count.
 Before the start of the season, a rule was proposed that would have required most starting pitchers to throw at least six innings, although it was shelved for the time being.

 Even with no rule change, uses of openers by MLB teams fell sharply during the 2024 season.
 Only 9 openers had started games by May 2024, putting MLB on pace for a 33-opener season.
 Jon Becker noted that the change may have come from the teams themselves, rather than from the Commissioner's Office.
 The San Francisco Giants fired manager Gabe Kapler, a strong proponent of openers, and the Tampa Bay Rays had more starting pitcher depth than the previous year, not unlike the 2020 team.

 In addition, openers have been replaced (at least partially) by full-scale bullpen games.
 Under manager Dave Roberts, the Los Angeles Dodgers had previously used openers in response to injuries in their starting rotation.
 However, after a similar crisis in the 2024 season, Roberts resorted to bullpen games during the 2024 postseason.
-The Dodgers went 2-2 in those bullpen games.
+The Dodgers went 2–2 in those bullpen games.

+Bullpen game

+A bullpen game, often referred to as a bullpen day, is a pitching strategy where a team uses only relief pitchers instead of a traditional starting pitcher, to grant respite to starting rotation facing injuries or fatigue.
+It differs from the opener strategy, as in that the opening reliever is followed by a long reliever, whereas in a bullpen game, many relievers are used, typically pitching a couple innings each.